92% of Bolivian women say they wish they could study more

 – Mentorship

-Scholarships support young women from the Santa Rosa de Agua Blanca and Mendez Arcos de Chimeo high schools as they go on to their higher education.
-Top female students are selected each year based on academic achievement, financial need and leadership potential.
-Scholars select a university and program of their choice, and we support them for the duration of their degree (up to 5 years).
+Chaco Fund scholarships support young women from the Santa Rosa de Agua Blanca and Mendez Arcos de Chimeo high schools throughout their higher education journeys.
+Two scholars are selected each year based on their exceptional academic achievement, vision towards service, track record of leadership, clarity of professional goals, and with consideration of each family’s situation.
+Scholars select a university and academic program of their choice, and the Chaco Fund supports them for up to six years as they pursue their degree.